Chimney Sweep and Inspection Services

 Either cover or remove any light furnishings or anything of value for your own peace of mind, although we always take care to ensure that the fireplace is covered while we work.

 You may also want to lay dust sheets or paper from the front door to the fireplace to protect floors/carpets.
 Again, we will respect your home and take care.
 We always carry protective disposable shoe covers to use when necessary.
+If possible, we ask for a 6 foot x 6 foot work space in front of the appliance for servicing.

 Please feel free to call or email if you have any questions.